ebikatsudon/demo-site/content/docs/adding-content-pages/_index.md

 For a full list of parameters that can be used in the front matter, refer to the [official documentation](https://github.com/alex-shpak/hugo-book/tree/master?tab=readme-ov-file#configuration) for the Hugo Book theme under the "Configuration" section.

-The front matter for the home page of this site looks like this:
+As an example, the front matter for the home page of this site looks like this:

 ```pseudo
 +++